 A graduate intern will receive extensive training on sexual assault, treatment issues, working with children, working with adults, and responding to crisis situations.
 This training occurs in September and is required.

 The responsibilities of an intern are to:

-An interested student must submit a resume and a letter of interest, describing the requirements of your program, to the Director of Counseling Services, fax 215-985-9111, phone 215-985-3315 ext.
+An interested student must submit a resume and a letter of interest, describing the requirements of your program, to Scott Johnston, Director of Counseling Services, fax 215-985-9111, phone 215-985-3315 ext.
 193. You will be contacted for an interview.
 There are 2-3 positions available each September.
 Interviews are held in mid February to mid March, prior to beginning your internship.
-Placements are not accepted at other times of the year.